Bushra-Butt-17/Student-API-CouchDB/README.md

 ## 💬 **Contact**

-Feel free to reach out with questions, suggestions, or feedback at [email@example.com](mailto:bsdsf21m020@pucit.edu.pk).
+Feel free to reach out with questions, suggestions, or feedback at bsdsf21m020@pucit.edu.pk(mailto:bsdsf21m020@pucit.edu.pk).

-Made with ❤️ by
+Made with ❤️ by Bushra Shahbaz

 ---